yongzx/yongzx.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a incoming fourth-year Ph.D. student in Computer Science at [Brown University](https://cs.brown.edu/), advised by [Prof. Stephen Bach](https://scholar.google.com/citations?user=hs6pGXoAAAAJ&hl=en).
-Currently interning at Meta AI and will be back to my PhD program in Spring 2025.
-My broad research goal is to develop AI that is safe and helpful for all users around the world.
+Currently interning at Meta AI and will be back to my PhD program in Spring 2025. **<span style="color:brown;">My broad research goal is to develop AI that is safe and helpful for all users around the world.</span>**

-**My current focus is to make multilingual LLMs safer**, particular on cross-lingual transfer of LLM safety alignment.
-My notable contributions to AI safety includes:
+**My current research focus is making multilingual LLMs safer**.
+My notable contributions to AI safety research:
+- 🔎 I study/predict how safety alignment generalizes in the multilingual setting with mechanistic interpretability.
+I have investigated zero-shot cross-lingual generalization of toxicity reduction ([Findings of EMNLP 2024](https://arxiv.org/abs/2406.16235)) and finetuning attacks ([preprint](https://arxiv.org/abs/2410.18210)).
-- I discovered that [low-resource languages can jailbreak GPT-4 (&#11089;Best Paper Award, NeurIPS 2023 Socially Responsible Language Modeling Workshop)](https://arxiv.org/abs/2310.02446).
+- 🚨 I discovered that [low-resource languages can jailbreak GPT-4 (&#11089;Best Paper Award, NeurIPS 2023 Socially Responsible Language Modeling Workshop)](https://arxiv.org/abs/2310.02446).
 This work was highlighted in the [International Scientific Report on the Safety of Advanced AI 2024](https://www.gov.uk/government/publications/international-scientific-report-on-the-safety-of-advanced-ai), and it catalyzed the paradigm shift in industry AI labs towards multilingual red-teaming.
-- I use interpretability methods to predict how safety alignment generalizes zero-shot in the multilingual setting.
-I have investigated toxicity reduction ([Findings of EMNLP 2024](https://arxiv.org/abs/2406.16235)) and finetuning attacks ([preprint](https://arxiv.org/abs/2410.18210)) on multilingual LLMs.
-- I have done safety red-teaming research in frontier AI labs.
+- ⛑️ I have done safety red-teaming research at frontier AI labs.
-  - **<span style="color:brown;">Meta AI (GenAI and FAIR)</span>**: I worked on understanding finetuning attacks on Llama-3.1 and QWen-2 ([preprint](https://arxiv.org/abs/2410.18210)).
+  - **Meta AI (GenAI and FAIR)**: I worked on understanding finetuning attacks on Llama-3.1 and QWen-2 ([preprint](https://arxiv.org/abs/2410.18210)).
 I also worked on red-teaming Massively Multilingual Speech models.
-  - **<span style="color:brown;">Cohere For AI</span>**: I worked on red-teaming Aya-101 [(&#11089;Best Paper Award, ACL 2024)](https://arxiv.org/abs/2402.07827).
+  - **Cohere For AI**: I worked on red-teaming Aya-101 [(&#11089;Best Paper Award, ACL 2024)](https://arxiv.org/abs/2402.07827).

 **I also worked on making LLMs overcome language barriers** and support underrepresented languages.
 I've worked on adapting LLMs to low-resource languages [(ACL 2023)](https://arxiv.org/abs/2212.09535), generating synthetic data for extremely low-resource languages [(Findings of EMNLP 2024)](https://arxiv.org/abs/2402.14086), and developing multilingual AI models at [Meta AI (FAIR)](https://ai.meta.com/research/), [Cohere For AI (Aya)](https://cohere.com/research/aya), and [BigScience](https://bigscience.huggingface.co/).